-The Staff Report on Burrowing Owl Mitigation guidelines define three levels of analysis: habitat assessment, occupancy determination, and impact assessment (CDFW 2012).
+The Staff Report on Burrowing Owl Mitigation guidelines define three levels of analysis: habitat assessment, occupancy determination, and impact analysis (CDFW 2012).
 The first two portions of that analysis, habitat assessment and occupancy determination, were completed during surveys conducted by Jacobs biologists in 2022 for the California Energy Commission Application for Certification process.
-Preliminary results of the impact analysis conducted in summer 2023 is the purpose of this report.
+This report presents the results of the impact analysis.